 Though it may sound daunting, I’ve found this greater responsibility to be one of the biggest rewards of solo bikepacking.
 All the things I dreaded tackling alone turned out to be manageable, and in most cases far easier than I’d feared.
 If that’s not a valuable life lesson, I don’t know what is.

 If more responsibility is the negative side of the coin, more control and autonomy is the positive side.
-As a solo bikepacker you can craft exactly the trip you want: the mood, the pace, where to lay your head each night, which strangers to talk to and which to pass by.
+As a solo bikepacker you can craft exactly the trip you want: the mood, the pace, where to lay your head each night, which strangers to talk to and for how long.
 There’s never a need to negotiate, justify, or apologize.
-In the worst-case scenario you can spend a week recovering from an illness, wait for a new bike part to arrive, or change plans entirely without disappointing anyone else.
+In the worst-case scenario you can spend a week recovering from an illness or waiting for a new bike part to arrive, or change plans entirely without disappointing anyone else.

 It’s an annoying quirk of bikepacking that energy and motivation come in waves, often out of sync between riding partners.
-If you wake up feeling tired on a solo trip, you can take a rest day without needing to negotiate with a partner who’s gung-ho to keep moving.
+If you wake up feeling tired on a solo trip, you can take a rest day without needing to negotiate with a partner who’d rather keep moving.
 Feeling like a total beast?
 Ride hard all day with no need to look back.
 You have room to flow with your own moods to their logical conclusion.

 More Solitude and More Connection

 Sometimes bikepacking is about solitude.
 As an introvert I’m all about that!
 I can soak up solitude like a dry sponge; it takes me weeks to start feeling an urge for company.
 Sure, sometimes I wish for someone to share a triumphant moment or stunning view.
 Sometimes I relish having them all to myself.